 Create a Free Tier

 3. Next, you'll want to set up your free tier.
 Instead of creating an actual free plan, you should let people signup without any plans at all.
 Decide where free members will land after signup and watch this 1-minute video to add your default signup redirect.
 If you want to gate access to free content then read this article on gating content and granting access to all members.
-This content will accessible to anyone with an account (free or paid).
+This content will be accessible to anyone with an account (free or paid).

 Create a Paid Plan